This article gives you twelve unusual and interesting composition ideas to inspire you to be more adventurous.

 When you have more subjects that are the same, use them all in your composition.

 You might find it better to hide one behind the other.
-Don’t get stuck thinking you need to show all to take a creative composition.
+But don’t get stuck thinking you must show them all to take a creative composition.

-By not including the whole of your subject your photograph will be more intriguing.
-You can build questions in the viewer’s mind if the whole of your subject is not visible.
+By not including the whole of your subject, your photo will be more intriguing.
+You can build questions in the viewer’s mind if all your subject is not visible.

-Look for something that is integral to your landscape.
-Come in close to it and include it in an eye-catching way as the main part of your composition.
+Look for something integral to your landscape.
+Get close to it and include it in an eye-catching way as the main part of your composition.

-Compose using minimal elements or small parts of elements.
-By only showing a small part of something you can stimulate curiosity in your photo.
+Compose images using minimal elements or small parts of elements.
+Only showing a small part of something can stimulate curiosity in your photo.

-You can become very abstract with this photography composition idea.
+You can get very abstract with this photography composition idea.
 Think outside the box to incorporate or exclude parts of your subject.
-That you, you are creating a strong composition.
+That way, you create a strong composition.

 Bonus Tip: Make Your Own Rules of Composition

-You do not need to stick to any rules of photography.
+You do not need to stick to any composition or photography rules.
 Experiment and find out what works for you.
 Break the rules.
-Make your own.
+And make your own.

-Be prepared to create some pretty weird looking photos.
+Be prepared to create some pretty weird-looking photos.
 Know that many times your photography composition ideas will not work.
-With a good digital workflow where you review your images and compare them, this will help you learn.

-As you explore different ways of composing photos, you will begin to enjoy using certain techniques.
+As you explore different ways of composing photos.
 Stick with these.
-As you identify ones you have used and love the results, use them more.
+As you identify the results you love the most, use those more.

 This can help you develop your own style, especially if you photograph the same type of subject often.

-Build up your own set of composition ideas and techniques.
-Keep the ones that create the most interesting photographs.
-Use them often and you will see your photography grow.
+Also, build up your own set of composition ideas and techniques.
+Keep the ones that create the most interesting photos and use them often.
+You will see your photography and composition skills improve!